August 2022 Updates

-Cultural Connections, Educational Service Unit 2’s US Dept. of Education’s Demonstration Grants for Indian Children and Youth Program’s Accessing Choices in Education grant is now in its second year and halfway through the first schoolyear.
-ESU 2, NICC (Nebraska Indian Community College), and our school district partners Bancroft-Rosalie, Homer, Lyons-Decatur, Oakland-Craig, Pender, Emerson-Hubbard, and Tekamah-Herman are implementing our plan to support culturally relevant student opportunities, supports, and educational choice for Native American students and their families.
+As Cultural Connections, Educational Service Unit 2’s US Dept. of Education’s Demonstration Grants for Indian Children and Youth Program’s Accessing Choices in Education begins the 2022-23 school year.
+ESU 2 and our school district partners Bancroft-Rosalie, Homer, Lyons-Decatur, Pender, Tekamah-Herman, Emerson-Hubbard, and Oakland-Craig continue to provide culturally relevant student opportunities, supports, and educational choice for Native American students and their families.

 Project Director Dr. Chris Stogdill, the former middle school principal at Blair CSD continues to work closely with the schools and partners and conducts site visits at each participating district.